caccolillo/Ultra96_v2_repo/ps_prj/readme.txt

     task automatic wb_write_a (input logic [2:0] reg_off,
                                 input logic [WB_DAT_W-1:0] data);
         while (rst_a) @(posedge clk);
+        // Drive stimulus on negedge so it is rock-stable at every rising edge.
         @(negedge clk);
         a_adr  = reg_off;
         a_wdat = data;
         a_we   = 1'b1;
         a_stb  = 1'b1;
         a_cyc  = 1'b1;
-        // Hold CYC&STB&data valid until we have SEEN ack, then hold one more
-        // full clock so the RTL register-write edge captures valid data. do @(posedge clk); while (!a_ack);
+        // RTL asserts WB_ACK_O on the rising edge it sees CYC&STB and samples
+        // WB_DAT_I on that SAME edge.
+Keep everything asserted and stable until
+        // ack is observed.
+Data must never change while CYC&STB are high. do @(posedge clk); while (a_ack !== 1'b1);
+        // Ack seen.
+Data was valid on the sampling edge.
+Now release on negedge.
+        @(negedge clk);
-        @(negedge clk);              // one negedge after ack seen a_stb  = 1'b0;
+        a_stb  = 1'b0;
         a_cyc  = 1'b0;
         a_we   = 1'b0;
-        // data/adr held stable one more cycle, THEN cleared
+        // Keep adr/data stable one full cycle after deassert, then idle.
-        @(posedge clk);
+        @(negedge clk);
         a_adr  = 3'h0;
         a_wdat = 16'h0000;
         repeat (2) @(posedge clk);